-There were revisions made to the 2014-2015 General Fund original budget.
-Budgeted revenues and other financing sources were decreased by \$266,307 mainly due to reduced special education revenue from state.
+There were revisions made to the 2015-2016 General Fund original budget.
+Budgeted revenues and other financing sources were increased by approximately \$3.2 million.

-Budgeted expenditures and other financing uses were increased by \$358,758 due to increase in enrolment with online academies and shared services.
+Budgeted expenditures and other financing uses were increased by approximately \$2.5 million due to increase in enrolment with online academies and shared services.